mshajid/CodeCraft/CodeCrafting Corner/Python 101 - Mastering Python Fundamentals/Chapter 1 - Introduction to Python programming/b. Installing Python.md

 If you prefer a visual tutorial, you can watch this [video tutorial](https://youtu.be/2orJ37Swtr4?feature=shared) to learn how to install Python.
 Please note that the video creator installs Python 3.10, but the installation process is the same across all versions.

-# Installing Python from Microsoft Store on Windows
+# Installing Python on Windows via Microsoft Store

 This tutorial will guide you through installing Python on your Windows computer using the Microsoft Store.
 This is a beginner-friendly guide.